ManuelePasini/slides-markdown/slides/dataplat_seminar.md

             - Irrigation management;
             - Data Platform for italian agriculture domain @[Agritech](https://agritechcenter.it/it/).

-## A Cloud Data Platform

-- Is a *centralized* infrastructre composed of *independent* and *well-integrated* services meeting the *end-to-end* needs of data pipelines:
-    - *Centralized*: a data platform is conceptually a single and unified component;
-    - *Independent*: changes in a a service do not affect others;
-    - *Well-integrated*: services have interfaces enabling a frictionless composition;
-    - *End-to-end*: services cover the entire data life cycle.

 ## A case study - The Agritech PNRR Project

 - **Goal**: Build a data platform to foster collaboration and integration between different agriculture research projects.